0º00 Navigation part II – A journey across Europe and Africa.

 The only things with completed lines are the dunes.
 Pure raging entropy, but perversely the forces of chaos are building perfect shapes that flow and shift in front of my eyes.
 Any presence is immediately reacted to by the dune.
 A bag left on the surface, or a foot planted for too long starts to be reflected in the geometries of the sand.
 The flow of air is disturbed and the sand it is carrying settles in new ways.

-Eddies at the base of an object cause the sand to flow away from the obstruction – leaving a dry moat surrounding the obstruction and in the lee of the object a small sand-tail starts to grow.
-Reflections of forms and ripples in the surface modulate downwind until the disturbance is dissolved in the lines of the greater form.
+Eddies at the base of an object cause the sand to flow away from the obstruction – leaving a dry moat surrounding the obstruction.
+Downwind in the lee of the object, a small sand-tail starts to grow.
+Reflections of forms and ripples in the surface modulate downwind until the disturbance is dissolved or incorporated into the lines of the greater form.

-In places the sand is heaved up into architecture three or four storeys high, with futuristic looping lines and sinuous peaks.
-What seem like cathedrals of sand, though, are actually slow moving waves travelling backwards across the dry stone plains.
+In places the sand is heaved up into architecture three or four storeys high – with futuristic looping lines and sinuous peaks.
+What seem like cathedrals designed from sand though, are actually slow moving waves travelling backwards across the dry stone plains that lie beneath.
 At their crest, the sharp lines of their backbones are always in motion.
-Sand or dust flows off the edge and out into the air, before settling downwind.
+Sand or dust is constantly flowing up and off their edge – flying momentarily out into the air before settling downwind.

 The leaves of the palm trees rustle in the desert wind, and the low sun throws patterns across the wall of my chalet.
 A huge wall-mounted TV with the rolling news from the English language channel of Al Jezeera: